apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 of Juju, the syntax is `juju action fetch <action-id>`.

 ## Utilities
-Applications in this bundle include Hadoop command line and web utilities that can be used to verify information about the cluster.
+Applications in this bundle include command line and web utilities that can be used to verify information about the cluster.

 From the command line, show the HDFS dfsadmin report and view the current list